madnerdorg/temphum_client/readme.md

 # Build
 Go to [temphum github](https://github.com/madnerdorg/temphum) to learn how to build the device.
+Go to [leds github](https://github.com/madnerdorg/leds) to learn how to build the device.
 # Install
 You will need nodejs
 ```